tsmdt/UBi/data/markdown_processed/open-science.md

 ---
-title: Open Science Initiatives and Support at Universität Mannheim – Overview, Services, and Events
+title: Open Science Initiatives and Support at Universität Mannheim – Overview, Services, and Contact
 source_url_de: https://www.uni-mannheim.de/open-science/
 source_url_en: https://www.uni-mannheim.de/en/open-science/
 category: Services
-tags: ['Open Science', 'Open Access', 'Forschungsunterstützung', 'Open Data', 'Open Educational Resources', 'Reproduzierbarkeit', 'Best Practices', 'Open Science Grants']
+tags: ['Open Science', 'Open Access', 'Open Data', 'Open Educational Resources', 'Forschungsunterstützung', 'Reproduzierbarkeit', 'Best Practices', 'Förderprogramme']
 language: en
 ---

 # Open Science at the University of Mannheim

-Open Science at the University of Mannheim encompasses open access, open data, open software, and broader concepts such as Third Mission, Citizen Science, and Open Innovation.
-The university is committed to transparent and replicable research, promoting open science practices including pre-registration, open data, open materials, and open source.
+Open Science at the University of Mannheim encompasses a broad range of practices and principles, including Open Access, open data, open software, and concepts with societal impact such as Third Mission, Citizen Science, and Open Innovation.
+The university is committed to transparent and replicable research, promoting open and inclusive research practices, open access to scientific findings, and the reproducibility of research results.

+The University of Mannheim encourages Open Science through various initiatives:

+- **Research Practices:** Adoption of pre-registration, open data, open materials, and open source.
-The University of Mannheim is a member of the [German Reproducibility Network (GRN)](https://reproducibilitynetwork.de/) since July 2022.
-Since autumn 2022, recruitment guidelines request a planned contribution to Open Science in professorship applications (see [Bewerbungsleitfaden](https://intranet.uni-mannheim.de/arbeitsplatz/personalangelegenheiten/personalabteilung/professorinnen-und-professoren/berufung-und-ernennung/) in the intranet).
-The university has established an [Open Science Office](https://www.uni-mannheim.de/open-science/open-science-office/) to support researchers at all career stages and from all disciplines.
+- **National Collaboration:** Member of the [German Reproducibility Network (GRN)](https://reproducibilitynetwork.de/) since July 2022.
+- **Recruitment Guidelines:** Since autumn 2022, professorship applicants are encouraged to include planned Open Science contributions in their application documents ([Bewerbungsleitfaden](https://intranet.uni-mannheim.de/arbeitsplatz/personalangelegenheiten/personalabteilung/professorinnen-und-professoren/berufung-und-ernennung/), intranet).
+- **Open Science Office:** Dedicated support for researchers at all career stages and from all disciplines.

 ## Open Science Office

 The [Open Science Office](https://www.uni-mannheim.de/open-science/open-science-office/) fosters and supports Open Science approaches for researchers across all academic disciplines at the University of Mannheim.
+It serves as the central point of contact for all Open Science-related inquiries and initiatives.

+## Open Science Services and Resources

-## Best Practices
+### Best Practices

-Explore [best practice Open Science examples](https://www.uni-mannheim.de/open-science/best-practices/) from across the university.
+Explore [best practice examples](https://www.uni-mannheim.de/open-science/best-practices/) of Open Science from across the university to learn how transparent and reproducible research is implemented in various disciplines.

-## Pre-registration
+### Pre-registration

-Enhance the transparency of your research by [pre-registering your research](https://www.uni-mannheim.de/open-science/pre-registration/).
+Enhance the transparency of your research by [pre-registering your studies](https://www.uni-mannheim.de/open-science/pre-registration/).
+Pre-registration helps improve research credibility and reproducibility.

-## Open Science Grants
+### Open Science Grants

-The [Open Science Office](https://www.uni-mannheim.de/open-science/grants/) incentivises transparent and reproducible research practices through financial support, offering grants of up to EUR 6,500.
+The [Open Science Office](https://www.uni-mannheim.de/open-science/grants/) incentivises transparent and reproducible research practices by offering financial support through grants of up to EUR 6,500.

-## Open Educational Resources (OERs)
+### Open Educational Resources (OERs)

-[Share your teaching material](https://www.uni-mannheim.de/open-science/oer/) with others or reuse existing resources as Open Educational Resources (OERs).
+Share your teaching materials or reuse resources from others through the [Open Educational Resources (OER)](https://www.uni-mannheim.de/open-science/oer/) initiative.

-## Open Science Council
+### Open Science Council

-The [Open Science Council](https://www.uni-mannheim.de/open-science-council/) serves as an advisory body supporting the Open Science Office.
+The [Open Science Council](https://www.uni-mannheim.de/open-science-council/) acts as an advisory body supporting the Open Science Office in its mission to promote open research practices.

 ## Events

-- Open Science Day 2025
+- **Open Science Day 2025**
-- Open Science Seminars: Introduction to Open Science
+  Annual event dedicated to Open Science topics and networking.

-- Open Science Seminars: Open Access
+- **Introduction to Open Science**
+  Introductory sessions and workshops for researchers interested in Open Science.

+- **Open Access**
+  Information and events on open access publishing.

-- Open Science Seminars: Open Educational Resources (OER)
+- **Open Educational Resources (OER)**
+  Events and workshops on creating and sharing open teaching materials.

+______________________________________________________________________

+For more information, visit the [Open Science portal of the University of Mannheim](https://www.uni-mannheim.de/open-science/).